 - Jeff Howard (2010)

-Any student enrolled into an entrance level course or program at an accredited college or university in Canada, in the interdisciplinary study of natural environmental systems (ecosystems), how they operate, how they interact with people, and how people interact with them.
+Any student enrolled at an accredited college or university in Canada, in the interdisciplinary study of natural environmental systems (ecosystems), how they operate, how they interact with people, and how people interact with them.

 All applications must include a completed application form which will be evaluated on the basis of an essay submission.
 The Nature Canada Awards Committee will score the essays based on the following criteria.
 A 1000-1200 word essay on a topic related to your area of study.
 Marks on the essay will be awarded as follows: